Withdrawal | 6 min read

 Mixing Valium with other substances also increases the risk of Valium addiction.
 Valium addiction is a serious issue that must be dealt with promptly to prevent further damage and harm to oneself.
 Valium can also cause serious withdrawal symptoms; suddenly stopping a Valium dosage can cause death.

 Beating a Valium addiction is a difficult thing to do, but it is possible.
 It is an important accomplishment to get your life back on track.
 However, there are certain things that people dealing with Valium addiction should know.
 Please read on to find out more information about Valium addiction and how to detox from Valium safely and effectively.

 Valium withdrawal can be extremely serious.
 People who misuse, abuse, and become addicted to Valium become physically dependent on the drug.
-Physical dependence is a physical condition that happens when a person builds up a tolerance to the drug and then experiences withdrawal symptoms when not on the drug.
+Physical dependence is a physical condition when a person builds up a tolerance to the drug and then experiences withdrawal symptoms when not on the drug.

 A dependency on a drug can only occur if the person uses the drug regularly for an extended amount of time for more than a few weeks.
-When tolerance happens in conjunction with the withdrawal symptoms, then the person is physically dependent on the drug.
+When tolerance happens in conjunction with withdrawal symptoms, the person is physically dependent on the drug.

-The time frame of the symptoms showing up depends on the amount of volume the person last took, the length of time they were misusing or taking Valium can contribute to symptoms, and how often the person was consuming volume.
+The time frame of the symptoms showing up depends on the volume the person last took, the length of time they were misusing or taking Valium can contribute to symptoms, and how often the person was consuming volume.
 There can also be effects from individual differences in the user.
 Some people experience different timelines of withdrawal symptoms due to their metabolism and their emotional stability.